jissac/Swift-projects/Dice/README.md

 # Dice app

-Initial app:
+Version 1:
 - Two 6-sided dice on screen
-- Simple, minimalistic design
 - Press roll button or shake phone to activate
 - Three rolls before landing on final number
+- Simple, minimalistic design

+Version 2:
+- Version 1 plus:
+- Many sided dice (4, 12, 20, 100, etc.) with numbers not dots
+- Button to select which dice to use